 (Coloured gemstone jewellery has enjoyed rising popularity in recent years)

 It is always worth buying a stone that comes with a full certificate from a reputable laboratory.
-These include the GIA (Gemmological Institute of America), GCS lab in London, CDTEC Laboratories in Colombia, Gübelin Gem lab, Switzerland and Gemmological Association (Gem-A).
-Of all the coloured gems, the emerald is by far the most valuable.
+These include the GIA (Gemmological Institute of America), GCS lab in London, CDTEC Laboratories in Colombia, Gübelin Gem lab, Switzerland and etc. Of all the green gemstones, emerald is by far the most valuable.
 It has adorned the jewellery of the great and the good since the days of Cleopatra in ancient Egypt two thousand years ago and it was an important part of the treasure chests of the Mughal rulers of medieval India.
 The ancient associations also go far beyond the ‘old world’ to that of the ancient Incas of South America, who first discovered them in what is now modern day Colombia many thousands of years ago.
 The great natural historian Pliny the Elder observed in the first century AD that “no stone has a colour that is more delightful to the eye, there being no green in existence more intense.”
 With emeralds it is the depth of colour that is crucial.
 Too light or too dark and the stone’s value begins to drop.
 Vivid green is the ideal colour, best described as resembling a green wine bottle when held up to the sun.

 (Emeralds are the most valuable coloured gemstone)